Exploring Art in London: 2013-14 Winter Break December 31, 2013 – January 10, 2014

 No one else will be accepted after 12 students make their deposit, but we will keep a waiting list in case someone drops out.

+You should order your passport ASAP.
+The estimated time to receive a passport is currently 10 weeks.
 You can go on-line at www.travel.state.gov and download a copy of the DS 11passport form.
 If you are applying for a passport for the first time, you must apply in person, but you can download the appropriate paperwork.

 For more information on accepted documentation, visit this site.